RichardBrown384/riscos-artworks-js/docs/FileFormat.md

 |40     | 4      | Unknown
 |44     | 4      | Unknown

+### Sprite Area

+Note: You can't rely on the first word of the [Sprite Area][sprite-area-format] to be able to compute its size.
+Some files, for example `WORLDPEACE,d94`, have nonsensical values.

 ### UBuf

 A UBuf section looks as if it comprises a header followed by a list of undo actions followed by a list of redo actions.

-The undo list starts with a `<Nothing>` action, and the redo list ends with one.
+The undo-list starts with a `<Nothing>` action, and the redo-list ends with one.

-There doesn't appear to be any reliable information as to the length of the redo list.
+There doesn't appear to be any reliable information as to the length of the redo-list.

-In one case, `AFFY,d94`, the redo list is corrupted, and the size of the sole entry isn't an integer multiple of 4.
+In one case, `AFFY,d94`, the redo-list is corrupted, and the size of the sole entry isn't an integer multiple of 4.

 #### UBuf header